yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yb-tserver.md

 ##### --scheduled_full_compaction_frequency_hours

-The frequency with which full compactions should be scheduled on tablets. `0` indicates that the feature is disabled.
-Recommended value: `720` hours or greater (i.e. 30 days).
+The frequency with which full compactions should be scheduled on tablets.
+A value of 0 (zero) indicates that the feature is disabled.
+Recommended value is 720 hours (30 days) or greater.

+Note: this feature is currently in beta.

 Default: `0`

 ##### --scheduled_full_compaction_jitter_factor_percentage

 Percentage of `scheduled_full_compaction_frequency_hours` to be used as jitter when determining full compaction schedule per tablet.
-Must be a value between `0` and `100`.
+Must be a value between 0 and 100.
 Jitter is introduced to prevent many tablets from being scheduled for full compactions at the same time.

-Jitter will be deterministically computed when scheduling a compaction, between 0 and (frequency * jitter factor) hours.
-Once computed, the jitter will be subtracted from the intended compaction frequency to determined the tablet's next compaction time.
+Jitter is deterministically computed when scheduling a compaction, between 0 and (frequency * jitter factor) hours.
+Once computed, the jitter is subtracted from the intended compaction frequency to determine the tablet's next compaction time.

-Example: If `scheduled_full_compaction_frequency_hours` is `720` hours (i.e. 30 days), and `scheduled_full_compaction_jitter_factor_percentage` is `33` percent, each tablet will be scheduled for compaction every `482` hours to `720` hours.
+For example, if `scheduled_full_compaction_frequency_hours` is 720 hours (30 days), and `scheduled_full_compaction_jitter_factor_percentage` is 33 percent, each tablet's compaction schedule can range from 482 to 720 hours.

 Default: `33`